Supporting the Library

 The Library will respect any written request for full or partial anonymity received from a donor.

 The Library is always delighted to hear from individuals interested in supporting innovative projects to enhance our facilities, services and collections.
-Please feel free to contact the Librarian, Dr Mark Nicholls (01223 338661), to discuss possibilities.
+Please feel free to contact the Sub-Librarian, Mrs Kathryn McKee (01223 339393), to discuss possibilities.

 If you are specifically interested in supporting the acquisition of new books for undergraduates, please click here to read about our Sponsor a Shelf scheme.